 Cozy basement, bohemian decor, good beer, air filled with interesting conversations and live music that captures everyone in the room alike.
 Lámpás is the hidden gem, popular amongst the locals, sometimes referred to as a „second living room“.
 Music here can vary from rockabilly to jazz, which always fits perfectly with the surreal ambience of this dive bar.
 The crowd at Lámpás is usually fairly young, as it is originally established as a student pub.
 But don’t worry; non-students are just as welcome to enjoy the various local bands.

 Right next door to Lámpás, you will find one of our favorite spots to hang out and listen to live music.
 Very laid back atmosphere and an amazing crowd to find new friends.
-As this pub is located below a hostel, the people here are a nice mix of local Hungarians and international travelers and backpackers, looking for a fun night out.
+As this bar/club is located below a party hostel, the people here are a nice mix of local Hungarians and international travelers and backpackers looking for a fun night out.
 Later in the evening a DJ will take over the stage and make you do the beer tango all night long.
 No matter what your plan was that night, if you go to ELLATOház it’s going to be a good time and a great party.
 Besides the regular live music, they also do open mic nights every Tuesday evening.
 Check out their Facebook page to see the upcoming program.